 Dr. Scheinin and his Center are now working of trying to find the main cause of the increase in dolphin deaths, especially among the common dolphin species.
 The common dolphin used to inhabit an area off the Sinai coast that had been formerly declared as a nature reserve.
 They have been venturing north along Israel’s coast in search of food.
 Dr. Scheinin is very interested in finding out why “so many Israeli common dolphins are dying along Israel’s coasts.”

-More articles on Mediterranean environmental issues affecting dolphins and other marine species:
+More articles on Mediterranean environmental issues affecting dolphins: